 To learn about the necessary components of a successful pediatric study, review the FDA’s General Clinical Pharmacology Considerations for Pediatric Studies for Drugs and Biological Products.

 Pediatric studies present unique challenges and must be carefully designed to ensure both patient comfort and data viability.

 Challenge #1: Communicating with Participants and Their Families

 Many parents have concerns about pediatric research outcomes and safety, so patient care coordinators must work to clarify all trial procedures for families, explaining the process in clear terms for both the parent and the child.

-If you’re considering participating in a clinical trial, feel free to ask as many questions about the study as you like.
+If you’re considering participating in a clinical research study, feel free to ask as many questions about the study as you like.
 Your patient care coordinator will be ready to answer all of your (and your child’s) questions about the study’s protocols and goals.
 Rest assured that you will hear thorough explanations of all the procedures involved before you sign your child up for the study.